enterpriserot/angular_frontend/README.md

 # Project created for study Angular and Node JS by David Ureña & Antonio Revert
 # for a class project...

+# How to wet it to work:

+1. Fill with the api keys src/server/env and rename it to .env in the same place
+2. To get the database to work have a copy of sample data on src/server/db/ 2.1 Fill the SQL server data and rename src/server/config/configdbjs to config.db.js

 **Generated from HotTowel Angular**

 >*Opinionated Angular style guide for teams by [@john_papa](//twitter.com/john_papa)*